-In calendar year 2018, 86 percent of cases were resolved without a hearing compared to the previous year where 85 percent of cases were resolved without a hearing.
-In 2018, 15 cases were opened and 21 cases were closed.
-Of those closed cases, three went to hearing, eight were withdrawn by parties, four were issued election certificates, and seven were dismissed by board or hearing officer order.
+In calendar year 2019, 92 percent of cases were resolved without a hearing compared to the previous year where 86 percent of cases were resolved without a hearing.
+In 2019, 12 cases were opened and 27 cases were closed.
+Of those closed cases, two went to hearing, five were settled two were issued election certificates, and eighteen were dismissed by board or hearing officer order.

 |A1: Core Service - Maintain a timely representation election process.|

 Target #1: Issue 90 percent of representation determinations within five days of proceeding end.